nolte/k8s-home-lab/src/applications/monitoring/README.md

 # kube-prometheus-stack (Monitoring)

-Using The Prometheus Operator all in one chart based by[kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)
+Using The Prometheus Operator all in one chart based by [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)

 <!--prometheus-port-forward-start-->
 ```sh